yegor256/blog/_drafts/_speech.md

 you can use.
 Don't take it literally, but it does make a lot of sense.

 **Bring No Slides**.
 The best presenter uses no slides at all.
-The worst ones will have 200+ of them for a 30 minute talk.
+The worst ones will have 200+ for a 30 minute talk.
 Where are you on this scale?
 You have to tell a story, or maybe three, like [Steve Jobs did](https://www.youtube.com/watch?v=D1R-jKKp3NA).
 Imagine yourself talking to me